The coalescent point process of branching trees: The coalescent point process in the continuous case

-\begin{rem} When $X$ is a diffusion, the measure $\rho^0$ has no atoms, so there are no repeats of coalescence times ($N=1$ a.s.).
-In this case, at each step of the chain there is only one nonzero mass, that is, $\forall k\ge 1 \, B_k^\vareps=\delta_{A_k^\vareps}$.
-The previous statement shows that the sequence starts with $B_1^\vareps=\delta_{A_1^\vareps}$ where $A^\vareps_1$ is distributed as $A$, and in every transition the single point mass from the previous step is erased and a new point mass $\delta_{A_{k+1}^\vareps}$ is added with independently chosen $A_{k+1}^\vareps$ distributed as $A$.
-So, the random variables $(A_i^\vareps)_{i\ge 1}$ are i.i.d. \\ On the other hand, when $X$ is a diffusion (and only in that case, see \cite{DLG}), the height process $H$ is a Markov process.
-The coalescence times $(A^\vareps_i;i\ge 1)$ are just the depths of excursions of $H$ (with depth greater than $\varepsilon$) below some fixed level.
-This again implies that the $(A_i^\vareps)_{i\ge 1}$ are i.i.d.
-Moreover, by taking $\vareps\to 0$ in equation \eqref{eqn : tail of Aeps}, one can compute the intensity measure $\mu$ of the Poisson point process of excursion depths (its tail is given by $\bar{\mu}(x)=\tilde{\psi}(v(x))$).
-In particular in the Brownian case, it is known that the height process is (reflected) Brownian, so that $\mu(dx)$ is proportional to $x^{-2}dx$ (see \cite{AP, P}).\\ For the BGW tree, the discrete analogue of the height process $H$ is, again, in general not a Markov process, except in special cases of the offspring distribution.
-Namely, the only exceptions are when $\xi$ is linear-fractional (see Section~\ref{subsec : linfrac} for definition).
-In these cases we will also observe that the coalescence times $(A_i;i\ge 1)$ are i.i.d. (see Proposition~\ref{prop : cpplf}). \end{rem}
+On the other hand, when $X$ is a diffusion (and only in that case; see~\cite{DLG}), the height process $H$ is a Markov process.
+The coalescence times $(A^\vareps_i;i\ge1)$ are just the depths of excursions of $H$ (with depth greater than $\varepsilon$) below some fixed level.
+This again implies that the $(A_i^\vareps)_{i\ge1}$ are i.i.d.
+Moreover, by taking $\vareps\to0$ in equation (\ref{eqntailofAeps}), one can compute the intensity measure $\mu$ of the Poisson point process of excursion depths [its tail is given by $\bar{\mu }(x)=\tilde {\psi}(v(x))$].
+In particular, in the Brownian case, it is known that the height process is (reflected) Brownian, so that $\mu(dx)$ is proportional to $x^{-2}\,dx$ (see~\cite{AP,P}).

-\begin{rem} Even in general, i.e., in the presence of multiplicities, we know that there exists a coalescent point process whose truncation at level $\vareps$ is the sequence $(A^\vareps_i;i\ge 1)$.
+For the BGW tree, the discrete analogue of the height process $H$ is, again, in general not a Markov process, except in special cases of the offspring distribution, namely, the only exceptions are when $\xi$ is linear fractional (see Section~\ref{subseclinfrac} for definition).
+In these cases we will also observe that the coalescence times \mbox{$(A_i;i\ge1)$} are i.i.d. (see Proposition~\ref{propcpplf}). \end{rem} \begin{rem} Even in general, that is, in the presence of multiplicities, we know that there exists a coalescent point process whose truncation at level $\vareps$ is the sequence $(A^\vareps_i;i\ge1)$.
 It is the process of excursion depths of the height process in the local time scale.
 However, the question of characterizing the distribution of this coalescent point process (without truncation) remains open.
-A natural idea would be to use a Poisson point process with intensity measure $dt\,\sum_{n\ge 1}\nu(dx, n)\,\delta_n$, where
+A natural idea would be to use a Poisson point process with intensity measure $dt \,\sum_{n\ge1}\nu(dx, n) \delta_n$, where